drazulay/-.bin/README.md

 ### Arguments
 `vphp` takes two required arguments.
 The first argument is the PHP version to use, such as `8.1`.
 The second argument is the PHP script or phar executable to run.

+This script uses the `shivammathur/php` PHP packages from homebrew.